You click around the web every day and cookies follow you everywhere.

 First-party cookies keep your web experience smooth.
 Third-party trackers follow you around the internet and collect data you never agreed to share.

 The tension between convenience and privacy has shaped the web for years.
-You wanted sites to remember you but not at the cost of your personal information.
+You wanted sites to remember you.
+But not at the cost of your personal information.

 The shift toward a cookieless future changes that equation.
 You get more control over what gets tracked and who sees your data.

-Here’s what you should do: Open your browser settings right now and review your cookie preferences.
-Block third-party cookies if you haven’t already.
-Check which sites have permission to store data and remove the ones you don’t recognize.
+Open your browser settings and review your cookie preferences.
+Block third-party cookies if you haven’t already, it takes two minutes.
+Then check which sites have permission to store data.
+Remove the ones you don’t recognize.
+Most people skip this step entirely, but it’s worth the few minutes it takes.

 scookietech tracks these privacy developments because they matter to how you use the internet every day.